Up To 20% Off Black Tea >

 The best place to start is to find a tea blend to suit your mood.

 If you're tired, a good cup of black tea could give you an energising boost.
-If you're a bit full up from that delicious meal you have just eaten, a soothing cup of peppermint is said to aid digestion.
-And if you're wide awake but want to go to bed, a calming cup of camomile could help you relax into that deep, peaceful sleep.
+If you're a bit full up from that delicious meal you have just eaten, a soothing cup of peppermint or Digest is said to aid digestion.
+And if you're wide awake but want to go to bed, a calming cup of camomile or Sleep tea could help you relax into that deep, peaceful sleep.

-Whatever your mood, there is a brew to complement it!
+Whatever your mood, there is a brew to lift it.

-Strong, fragrant, and full-bodied, whatever your cup of tea, we have a black tea to suit.
+Strong, fragrant, and full-bodied, whatever your cup of tea, always use a decent tea.
 Start your day with an English Breakfast, add some zing with Lady Grey, and revive with a refreshing afternoon tea.

 3) Choose Your Favourite Mug, Cup or Teapot